3 ‘symple’ strategies to keep you on track

 - Less daylight hours tends to mean we spend more time indoors.
 Being stuck at home getting bored and lonely mean we turn to food for comfort.

 Don’t let winter wreak havoc with your waistline.
-Here’s my 3 simple strategies to help you stay on track:
+Here are my 3 simple strategies to help you stay on track:

 - Plan ahead for lunches – cook extra at night and take leftovers to heat up for lunch or cook a batch of soup and freeze in portion sizes.